skops-dev/skops/docs/persistence.rst

 estimator that does not work, please open an issue on the skops `GitHub page
 <https://github.com/skops-dev/skops/issues>`_ and let us know.

 In contrast to pickle, skops cannot persist arbitrary Python code.
-In particular, this means that if you have custom functions (say, a custom function to be used with :class:`sklearn.preprocessing.FunctionTransformer`), it will not work.
+This means if you have custom functions (say, a custom function to be used with :class:`sklearn.preprocessing.FunctionTransformer`), it will not work.
 However, most ``numpy`` and ``scipy`` functions should work.
 Therefore, you can actually save built-in functions like``numpy.sqrt``.